Ebazhanov/linkedin-skill-assessments-quizzes/search-engine-optimization/search-engine-optimization-quiz.md

 - [x] when treating uppercase versus lowercase characters in URLs
 - [ ] with an on-site search results page
 - [ ] when managing URL parameters

+#### Q100.
+What would be most beneficial in helping a site display rich features in Google's search results?

+- [ ] Google search console
+- [x] structured data
+- [ ] Data-Vocabulary.org
+- [ ] Google Result Generator